techidaily/site-win11-tips/source/_posts/essential-guide-to-updating-username-on-windows-11.md

  If you use a Microsoft account on your computer, change your username on the Microsoft website.
 To update your profile username on the Microsoft website, follow these steps:

-1. Go to your account page on the[Microsoft website](https://account.microsoft.com/account/Account) .
+1. Go to your account page on the [Microsoft website](https://account.microsoft.com/account/Account) .
 2. Log in to your account if you haven't already.
 3. Navigate to the**Your info** menu after logging in.
 4. Click the**Edit name** button.